lwig-wg/terminology/draft-ietf-lwig-7228bis.md

 possibly be tricked by their environment into accepting a long-past time, for instance with the intent of exploiting expired security assertions such as certificates.
+See {{-raytime}} for additional discussion and a strategy for mitigating this.

 From a practical point of view, devices can be divided at least on the two dimensions proposed in {{timeclasstbl}} and